About Catastrophic Injuries

-There are two categories that identify the types of spinal cord injuries: Incomplete and Complete.
-Both categories are broad, though each encompasses more specific types of spinal injuries that define the degree of function the victim may lose.
+The two types of spinal cord injuries are: Incomplete and Complete.
+Each category encompasses specific types of spinal injuries that define the degree of function the victim may lose.

 With an incomplete spinal cord injury, the cord is partially severed.
-Having only a partial detachment means that it is possible for the victim to regain function, either to some degree or completely.
-The amount of function the victim retains depends on the severity of the injury to the spinal cord as well as other injuries.
+With a partial detachment, it is possible for the victim to regain function, either to some degree or completely.
+The amount of function retained depends on the severity of the spinal cord injury as well as other injuries.

 More than 60% of all spinal cord injuries are incomplete, meaning the spinal cord is not completely severed.
-This is a large decrease of complete spinal cord injuries because of advances in medicine which allows doctors as well as first responders to have increased knowledge about what to do with a suspected spinal cord injury.
+Luckily, recent advances in medicine have decreased complete spinal cord injuries by far.
+Nowadays, first responders and doctors have better knowledge and insight about what to do with a suspected spinal cord injury.

 Traumatic Brain Injuries

-A Traumatic Brain Injury is a complex injury that results from either a violent blow or jolt to the victim’s head or body, or from an object, including a shattered piece of skull, that penetrates the victim’s brain tissue.
+A Traumatic Brain Injury is a complex injury.
+It can result from a violent blow or jolt to the victim’s head or body.
+But it can also be caused by an object penetrating the victim’s brain tissue.
+What’s more, this “object” can include a shattered piece of the victim’s own skull.

 A mild traumatic brain injury might only affect the victim’s brain cells for a short time.
 But a serious traumatic brain injury can result in long-term complications or even death.

-Traumatic brain injuries may cause symptoms to appear immediately following the traumatic event, though sometimes, symptoms do not appear until days or weeks after the trauma.
+Traumatic brain injuries may cause symptoms to appear immediately following the traumatic event.
+Nevertheless, sometimes, symptoms don’t appear until days or weeks after the trauma.

-The American Burn Association reports that an estimated 450,000 people in the United States seek medical attention for burns each year.
-This statistic does not account for burn injuries treated in hospital clinics, private medical offices, or community health centers.
-Of these 450,000 annual burn injuries, 3,400 of them turn out to be fatal!
+The American Burn Association reports that an estimated 450,000 Americans seek medical attention for burns every year.
+However, this statistic does not account for burn injuries treated in hospital clinics, private medical offices, or community health centers.
+Additionally, of these burn injuries, over 3,400 a year fatal!

 Severe burns are often classified as “catastrophic injuries” because of the permanent effect they can have on the victim.
-Burns can result in skin damage, nerve damage, and tissue damage.
-Burns can also penetrate to areas beneath the skin, damaging muscle, fat, bones, and even organs.
+As a result, burns victims often suffer skin damage, nerve damage, and tissue damage.
+Furthermore, burns can penetrate areas beneath the skin, damaging muscle, fat, bones, and even organs.

-Severe burns can lead to complications, such as respiratory problems, infections, shock, and even amputation or death.
-Surface burns can cause painful blisters on the skin, loss of skin or hair, disfigurement, inflammation, physical scars, and excruciating pain.
+Severe burns can lead to complications including respiratory problems, infections, shock, amputation, and even death.
+Moreover, surface burns can cause painful blisters, loss of skin or hair, permanent disfigurement, inflammation, physical scars, and excruciating pain.

-A burn victim may be physically impaired for life or out of work for months, may require surgery or multiple surgeries, may need mobility equipment, months of grueling physical therapy, and may suffer severe mental trauma from the event.
+A burn victim may be physically impaired for life.
+Additionally, they may lose their ability to work for months or more.
+As a matter of fact, they may require one or multiple surgeries.
+They may also require mobility equipment as well as months of grueling physical therapy.
+Finally, they may also suffer severe mental trauma from the event that burned them.